matteodegobbi/vault/Reinforcement Learning/Multi Armed Bandits.md

 The episodes are structured like this:
 Fixed state, Action 1 --> Reward 1
 Fixed state, Action 2 --> Reward 2
-and continues like this, meaning an episode is only made up of an action out of K possible ones (K-armed) followed by a reward then the episode finishes and a new independent episode starts, the state never changes.
+and continues like this, meaning an episode is only made up of an action out of K possible ones (K-armed) followed by a reward, then the episode finishes and a new independent episode starts, the state never changes.

 This problem allows us to see the exploitation-exploration dilemma and the decision making under uncertainty problem.